Polarized Antimatter in the Proton from Global QCD Analysis

 Beyond polarized lepton scattering, we describe jet production data in polarized $pp$ collisions from STAR~\cite{STAR:2006opb, STAR:2007rjc, STAR:2012hth, STAR:2014wox, STAR:2019yqm, STAR:2021mqa, STAR:2021mfd} and PHENIX~\cite{PHENIX:2010aru}, with a cut on the jet transverse momentum of 8~GeV~\cite{Zhou:2022wzm}.
 We also include for the first time single-spin asymmetry $A_L^{W}$ data from STAR~\cite{STAR:2018fty} and $A_L^{W/Z}$ from PHENIX~\cite{PHENIX:2015ade, PHENIX:2018wuz}, which provide the most direct constraints on the antiquark polarization.
 For unpolarized processes, we use data from inclusive DIS, Drell-Yan lepton-pair production, and inclusive $W^\pm$, $Z$ and jet production in hadronic collisions, as in Ref.~\cite{Cocuzza:2021rfn}.
-The FFs are constrained mainly by semi-inclusive pion and kaon production data in $e^+ e^-$ scattering, as discussed recently in Ref.~\cite{Moffat:2021dji}.
+To further constrain the FFs we also utilize SIA and unpolarized SIDIS data on pions, kaons, and unidentified hadrons, as in Ref.~\cite{Moffat:2021dji}.

-The quality of our global analysis is summarized in \tref{t.chi2}, which shows a global $\chidof=1.05$ for $N_{\rm dat}=5495$ data points (587 for polarized, 4464 for unpolarized, and 444 for SIA).
+The quality of our global analysis is summarized in \tref{t.chi2}, which shows a global $\chidof=1.08$ for $N_{\rm dat}=7215$ data points (697 for polarized, 5954 for unpolarized, and 564 for SIA).
 The $\chidof$ for each experiment is generally stable whether PDF positivity constraints are imposed or not.
-When enforcing $\pub = \pdb$, there are significant increases in $\chidof$ for the STAR $W$ data (from 0.53 to 2.51), PHENIX $W/Z$ data at mid rapidity (0.18 to 1.49), and for the \mbox{COMPASS} $A_{1p}^{\pi^-}$ data (0.72 to 1.40, as observed in Ref.~\cite{Ethier:2017zbq}).
-The STAR $A_L^{W}$ measurement is compared with the JAM fit in \fref{f.star} versus the pseudorapidity $\eta_\ell$.
+When enforcing $\pub = \pdb$, there are significant increases in $\chidof$ for the STAR $W$ data (from 0.65 to 3.00), PHENIX $W/Z$ data at mid rapidity (0.21 to 2.23), \mbox{COMPASS} $A_{1p}^{\pi^-}$ data (1.19 to 1.60, as observed in Ref.~\cite{Ethier:2017zbq}), and SMC $A_{1p}^{h^-}$ data (1.10 to 1.53).
+The STAR $A_L^{W}$ data are compared with the JAM fit in \fref{f.star} versus the pseudorapidity $\eta_\ell$.
 When the asymmetry is forced to vanish, the quality of the fit suffers the most for $A_L^{W^-}$ at low~$\eta_\ell$.
 This can be understood from \eref{e.ALW}, which shows that the asymmetries are most sensitive to $\pub$ and $\pdb$ at backward rapidity, where the first terms dominate due to $x_2$ being large and thus $q(x_2) \gg \bar{q}(x_2)$ for $q=u,d$.